— Capsule wardrobe essentials · 12 anchor pieces · Updated May 2026

 Capsule wardrobe essentials, in order.

 The 12 anchor pieces every capsule wardrobe needs first — before any variety pieces.
 These 12 produce 30-40 distinct outfits on their own and form the foundation everything else compounds against.
-Real, shoppable garments.
+Real garments from real brands.
 Try every piece on yourself before committing the budget.

 Try the essentials on yourself